ramosrenzo/COVID-LLM/index.md

     recordings.
 Text-based LLMs, such as BioBERT and PubMedBERT, were used to analyze clinical records, extract medical information, and identify patterns linked to COVID-19 diagnosis and patient outcomes.
-Genomic LLMs, such as GenSLMs, were used to classify and cluster different COVID-19 genome sequences by distinguishing between variants (Zvyagin et al. 2023).
-Additionally, LLMs were employed to analyze speech and audio data, detecting COVID-19-specific vocal biomarkers in coughs or speech patterns (Anibal et al.
+Genomic LLMs, such as GenSLMs, were used to classify and cluster different COVID-19 genome sequences by distinguishing between variants <a href="#zvyagin2023genslms">(Zvyagin et al. 2023)</a>.
+Additionally, LLMs were employed to analyze speech and audio data, detecting COVID-19-specific vocal biomarkers in coughs or speech patterns <a href="#anibal2024omicron">(Anibal et al.
-    2024).
+    2024)</a>.
 Through these applications, LLMs provided insight and supported the development of predictive models for COVID-19, making a contribution to pandemic response efforts.
     <br/><br/>
     Although the Public Health Emergency has ended, COVID-19 continues to affect people globally.
-The virus remains highly mutative, with new variants likely to emerge, which presents the ongoing challenges of tracking and managing its spread (Markov et al. 2023).
+The virus remains highly mutative, with new variants likely to emerge, which presents the ongoing challenges of tracking and managing its spread <a href="#Markov2023">(Markov et al. 2023)</a>.
     However, the many lessons learned from the pandemic continue to drive progress in combating COVID-19 and future health crises.
 The ability of Large Language Models to track and offer insights into COVID-19 data not only improves our response to the virus, but